pzerger/supplemental/CISSP/legal.md

 More detail at [Bank Secrecy Act on Wikipedia](https://en.wikipedia.org/wiki/Bank_Secrecy_Act)

+### Communications Assistance for Law Enforcement Act (CALEA)

+- Purpose: A United States  wiretapping law to require telecommunications carriers and manufacturers of telecommunications equipment to modify and design their equipment, facilities, and services to ensure that they have built-in capabilities enabling law enforcement agencies to conduct authorized surveillance of all telephone, broadband internet, and VoIP traffic.
+- Applies to: telephone companies, broadband internet service providers, and interconnected VoIP service providers.
+- Enforced by: U.S. Federal Communications Commission (FCC).

 ### Computer Fraud and Abuse Act (CFAA)

-- Purpose: Prohibit unauthorized access and damage to computers and networks.
+- Purpose: Protect children's privacy online, limit collection of data on children under 13.
-- Applies to: Anyone accessing computers/networks without authorization or exceeding authorized access.
+- Applies to: Any person who intentionally accesses a computer without authorization or exceeds their authorized access..
 - Enforced by: U.S. Department of Justice.

 More detail at [CFAA on Wikipedia](https://en.wikipedia.org/wiki/Computer_Fraud_and_Abuse_Act)